Welcome to DistilledU, the online search marketing university.

 For many years search engines determined which pages were most relevant for a given query based solely on the content of those pages, and how other pages on the web referred to them.
 All of the information that the search engines examined to make the determination of relevancy was encapsulated within the web itself.

 Anyone searching for a specific word or search phrase would get the same results as everyone else who searched from within the same country.

 There have also been other major developments over recent years which have changed the way that people search.
 Google in particular has become much more advanced at using machine learning and user data to predict the best results for a given query.
-There are two Google features which demonstrate this ability and show the advances they have made:
+There are a few Google features which demonstrate this ability and show the advances they have made:

 As an SEO, it is important to not only be aware of these developments, but how they affect your work.
 In particular you need to figure out how they may change the way people search and the types of keywords they use.